pterodactyl/panel/README.md

 ```

 ### Additional License Information
 Some Javascript and CSS used within the panel is licensed under a `MIT`, `Apache 2.0`, or `GPL` license.
-Please check their respective header files for more information information.
+Please check their respective header files for more information.

 Some images used within Pterodactyl are Copyright (c) their respective owners.